g639090/brainfuck-website/README.md

-this is my website. it is powered by node.js, but mainly brainfuck. how can you write a website using brainfuck, you ask? well, there's two parts to it:
+this is a simple website. it is powered by node.js, but mainly brainfuck. how can you write a website using brainfuck, you ask? well, there's two parts to it:

 #### the server